dominikwilkowski/codon/README.md

 - `cargo install cargo-generate`, `cargo install cargo-leptos` and `cargo install leptosfmt` to upgrade to latest global installs

 ## Development
+Fill out the `.env.example` file and rename it to `.env` before running the app.

 💡  _All following commands ae run from the root of this repo_

 ### Container